 Our customer was the Canadian branch of a global insurance organization.
-With over three million customers, they are one of the largest insurers in Canada and take a proactive and best practice approach to detecting and combating fraud.
+With over three million customers, they are one of the largest insurers in Canada and take a proactive and best practice approach to detect and combating fraud.

 Our customer, like many in the insurance industry, uses the SAS suite of tools for fraud detection, prevention, and management.